 - sexual orientation4

-Prejudiced employers may try to concoct a non-discrimination based reason for firing someone to cloak the real, discrimination-based reason.
+Prejudiced employers may try to concoct a non-discrimination-based reason for firing someone to cloak the real, discrimination-based reason.
 Consequently, employees who believe they were fired due to prejudice should compile all the evidence possible that demonstrates the employer’s bias.
 Examples include text messages, emails, and eye-witness accounts.
 Without evidence, an employment law attorney may have a difficult time bringing a wrongful termination suit.

 In most situations, employers are free to fire workers who act contrary to the business’s best interests.
-However, employers may not fire employees in retaliation for any adverse actions employees take that are “protected.”5 Ten of these “protected” actions are:
+However, employers may not fire employees in retaliation for any adverse actions employees take that is “protected.”5 Ten of these “protected” actions are:

 - Filing a workers’ compensation claim